Michael Seed: Career

 In 1988, Cardinal Basil Hume assigned Seed to the post of Secretary for Ecumenical Affairs at Westminster Cathedral.

-Seed’s arrival as ecumenical adviser to Cardinal Hume came at the same time as the Church of England's decision to ordain women as priests, which led many high-church Anglicans to consider leaving that church.
+Seeds arrival as ecumenical adviser to Cardinal Hume came at the same time as the Church of England's decision to ordain women as priests, which led many high-church Anglicans to consider leaving that church.
 Seed helped many people, including the politicians Ann Widdecombe and John Gummer and also the Duchess of Kent, in their decision to enter the Roman Catholic Church.

 On 16 February 1991, Seed appeared on an After Dark television discussion programme about sexaholics.

 In 2003 Seed’s portrait was painted by the artist Christian Furr.

-Before Tony Blair's conversion to Roman Catholicism in December 2007, while he was still Prime Minister, Seed celebrated Masses for Blair and his family at 10 Downing Street.
-He was also a friend of other well-known figures, including Charles Kennedy, and Terry Wogan.
+Before Tony Blair's conversion to Roman Catholicism in December 2007, while he was still prime minister, Seed celebrated Masses for Blair and his family at 10 Downing Street.
+He was also a friend of other well-known figures, including Charles Kennedy and Terry Wogan.

 In 2007, it was reported that Seed was in trouble with Cardinal Cormac Murphy-O'Connor, who was allegedly upset that Seed had introduced rich business men to government officials in an attempt to secure financing for Labour's flagship academies project.
 Some speculated that Murphy-O'Connor saw this move by Seed as unwarranted support of specific Labour policies.
 Murphy-O'Connor was also reported as being annoyed at Seed's claim in May 2007 that Tony Blair would become a Catholic upon leaving 10 Downing Street.
 Blair did indeed become a convert shortly after leaving office in 2007.
-However, Seed only vacated his position as Ecumenical Advisor when Cardinal Murphy-O'Connor retired in 2008 and was succeeded as Archbishop of Westminster by Archbishop Vincent Nichols.
+However, Seed only vacated his position as ecumenical advisor when Murphy-O'Connor retired in 2008 and was succeeded as Archbishop of Westminster by Archbishop Vincent Nichols.

 In 2010 it was reported that Seed had had a minor heart attack while conducting a retreat in Florida and had subsequently been advised to have a complete rest.

-The following year, it was reported that Seed had been suspended by the Society of the Atonement due to financial irregularities and accusations concerning the sale of Papal knighthoods.
-In 2017, Seed did not appear in the Society's list of friars.
+The following year, it was reported that Seed had been suspended by the Society of the Atonement due to financial irregularities and accusations concerning the sale of papal knighthoods.
+In 2017, Seed did not appear in the society's list of friars.